ABSTRACT REALITY vs. PANARAL Panoramic sensing, the parasympathetic nervous system, and the lower brain. See The Panara Systems for details.

 And all the time we're ignoring part of our essential nature – reality as experienced panarally.

-Panaral reality is another way of experiencing life.
-It's a sense of the attitude of other people, the volume and tone of their voice, (the colours they wear, their shape and size, the speed and direction they move, the sound of their shoes) – it never even considers what people say or how they identify on an abstract level.
+Panaral reality is a sense of the attitude of other people, the volume and tone of their voice, (the colours they wear, their shape and size, the speed and direction they move, the sound of their shoes) – it never even considers what people say or how they identify on an abstract level.

 Securing Our Survival

 We are overwhelmed by the self-perpetuating momentum inherent in focused learning.
-We are overfocusing.We're habitually almost psychotically wanting to do something, go somewhere, or think something.
+Essentially, we are overfocusing.We're habitually almost psychotically wanting to do something, go somewhere, think something, and essentially to be someone.
+We focus on the things we want and how to get them.
 This is the nature of wanting and learnt behaviour.
-We focus on the things we want and how to get them.
-And there is no way to stop the process continually repeating, except for the vague nothingness of letting-go.
+And there is no way to stop the process continually repeating, except for the vague nothingness of focusing on letting-go, or giving up to a drunken stupor.

 We have an ingrown self-absorbed understanding of life.
-We have inadvertently suppressed part of our basic awareness, and intelligence.
 To continue on this path will lead to stupidity, anxiety, and ultimately insanity.

 And this is all such a hopelessly pessimistic view of modern civilised man that it would be unmentionable – except for the solution that if we want safety, peace, and a feeling of wholeness and wholesomeness, then we need to learn how animals do it.

-Yes, we need a purpose in life, we need focal points, but we need to learn to coordinate or alternate them with panaral sensing.
-Panaring makes focused activity secure, safe, and reliable.
+Yes, we need a purpose in life, we need focal points, but we also need to coordinate or alternate them with panaral sensing.
+Panaring makes focused activity secure, safe, and effective.

 Regular periods of panaral sensing are necessary for our human sanity.
-Other animals need them to be safe in actual reality, we need them to be safe from our abstract reality.
+Other animals need them to be safe in actual reality, we need them to be safe in our abstract reality.

 We desperately need short interruptions to the continuous routine mechanics of the ego and its projections.
 Short experiences of pure panaral receptivity interrupting our habitual sense of ego, our subject-object consciousness, our thinking-knowing-doing consciousness.